Skip to content

 Cast a wider net by expanding your sponsorship search beyond sports-focused or parent-owned businesses.

-Consider local businesses with deep community ties, including real estate firms, banks, medical practices, auto dealerships, gas stations, and repair shops, as they benefit greatly from local brand visibility and engagement.
+Consider local businesses with deep community ties, including real estate firms, banks, medical practices, auto dealerships, gas stations, and repair shops, as they benefit significantly from local brand visibility and engagement.

-As Reddit user and real estate agent u/novahouseandhome points out, “I do it because I care about kids’ sports, and I'm married to a teacher and know the schools need the support,” which is yet another valid reason to sponsor.
+As Reddit user and real estate agent u/novahouseandhome points out, "I do it because I care about kids’ sports, and I'm married to a teacher and know the schools need the support."

 3. Find corporate opportunities

-Aside from local businesses, you can also seek sponsorships from national corporations.
+Aside from local businesses, you can also acquire youth sports sponsorships from national corporations.
 Major companies that sponsor youth sports teams include:

-While this list highlights a few large corporations that sponsor or donate to youth sports, there are plenty of others.
-Just remember to research their eligibility requirements, as they’re often stricter than local businesses.
+While these are just a few large corporations that sponsor or donate to youth sports, there are plenty of others.
+Remember to research these brands' eligibility requirements, which are often stricter than local businesses.

 4. Create a strong youth sports sponsorship proposal